Maryland Laws and Incentives

 Electric Vehicle Supply Equipment (EVSE) Workplace Charging Grant

 The Maryland Department of Environment (MDE) offers grants of up to $4,500 per charger, $600,000 total per applicant for the installation of EVSE at workplaces through the Charge Ahead Grant Program (CAGP).
 CAGP funding is available for costs directly attributable to the design, installation, and operation of eligible workplace EVSE.
 Eligible entities include non-profits, private companies, and government agencies.
 The program is funded by Maryland’s portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including program guidance and application, see the MDE’s Volkswagen Settlement website.

 Electric Vehicle Supply Equipment (EVSE) Rebate Program

 Applicants must demonstrate compliance with state, local, and/or federal law that applies to the installation or operation of qualified EVSE.
 Other requirements may apply.
-Total funding for each fiscal year will not exceed $1,200,000.
-For more information, see MEA's EVSE Rebate Program page.(Reference House Bill 406, 2017, and Maryland Statutes, Business Regulation Code 10-101, and State Government Code 9-2009)
+MEA may award up to $1,800,000 total with commercial projects receiving up to 20% of total funds.
+Rebates will be awarded on a first-come, first-served basis.
+For more information, see MEA's EVSE Rebate Program website.(Reference Maryland Statutes, Business Regulation Code 10-101, and State Government Code 9-2009)